 Add the unexpected animal.

 No, don’t put a cat on the back of the couch or have a puppy run through the room.
 That’s window dressing.
 That’s four-legged background.
 Instead, add an unexpected animal character.
 You want to grab the readers attention?
 Yup, add an unexpected animal.
-Ever read Animal House?
+Ever read Animal Farm?
 Full of animals and, wow!, was that unexpected.
 It worked so well Orwell discarded most of the humans.
 Who’d have thought a pig could add so much to a story?
 An unexpected animal works great as the silent best friend or a conniving coworker.
 Think about it.
 Imagine if Sherlock Holmes had gone up against an orangutang mastermind in a top hat?
 See?
 It changes everything.
 Below is an example.

 Debra leaned back in her chair.
 Pain caressed her temples and threatened to become a vise.
 It was yet another meeting where false eagerness wasn’t going to save anyone, not when sales were plummeting.
 What happened?
 Six months before sales were great.
 Then came the botched marketing plan and delays and poor timing.
 And that was just the beginning.
 She leaned her head back, but there wasn’t more air overhead.
 An oxygen tank under the conference table would be a nice touch.

 Instead, she waited for Bob to start screaming.
 Management was a poor career choice for the balding man, and with the extra weight gathering around his middle it was becoming an additional strain on his heart.
 When meetings went poorly, and that was often as of late, she waited for him to clutch his chest and face plant.
 Poor Bob.
 Unsympathetic superiors and incompetent underlings.
 Well, most of them, anyway.